presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

    myTests().main()

-4. **Challenge** For each grade in list ``grades``, if the grade is greater than 90, add "Good job!" to list ``notes``.
+4. **Challenge** For each grade in list ``grades``, if the grade is greater than 90, add "Whoa, good job!" to list ``notes``.
 If less than 90 but greater than 80, add "Keep it up!".
-If less than 80 but greater than 70, add "Study some more!".
-If less than 70, add "Try going to office hours!"
+If less than 80 but greater than 70, add "Great opportunity to figure out confusions!".
+If less than 70, add "Join us at office hours!"

 .. activecode:: ee_ch11_04
    :tags:Selection/Chainedconditionals.rst